 Jeri Peterson is the Executive Assistant at the National Blues Museum.
 In this role, she is responsible for supporting the leadership team in all operational aspects including talent, membership and donor cultivation.
 Jeri has been a part of the St. Louis music, arts and culture and higher education community for many years.
 She has worked with The Ralph Butler Band, Dance St. Louis, Stages St. Louis, St. Louis Black Repertory Company and the University of Missouri – St. Louis, to name a few.
 She has served on the boards of Art St. Louis and International Live Entertainment Association – St. Louis Chapter (formerly International Special Events Society – St. Louis Chapter).
 Jeri has her Bachelor of Science in Business Administration with a concentration in marketing management from Utica College of Syracuse University.
 A native New Yorker, Jeri enjoys traveling and spending time with her family and friends.

-As Assistant Education Coordinator, Kirk assists in developing museum related curriculum as well as the planning, coordinating, and development of both onsite and offsite educational programming.
+As Education Coordinator, Kirk oversees the development of museum related curriculum as well as the planning, coordinating, and development of both onsite and offsite educational programming.
 Kirk graduated from Missouri State University with a B.S.Ed. in History Education.
 He decided to pursue a career in education to make a difference in people’s lives and make an impact on the community.
 Kirk first heard the blues as a child and was inspired to play drums and guitar.
 He has been a student of the blues ever since.

 Contact the National Blues Museum